-There be who hold that the deeper tragedy were a Prometheus Bound of the but before he had well got the celestial fire into the $v \acute{\alpha} \varrho \eth \eta \xi$ whereby it might be conveyed to mortals: thrust by the Kratos and Bia of instituted methods into a solitude of despised ideas, fastened in throbbing helplessness by the fatal pressure of poverty and disease-a solitude where many pass by, but none regard.
+There be who hold that the deeper tragedy were a Prometheus Bound not a/ter but before he had well got the celestial fire into the $v d\phi \partial \eta \xi$ whereby it might be conveyed to mortals: thrust by the Kratos and Bia of instituted methods into a solitude of despised ideas, fastened in throbbing helplessness by, but none regard.

 "SECOND-SIGHT" is a flag over disputed ground.
-But it is matter of knowledge that there are persons whose yearnings, conceptions-nay, travelled conclusions-continually take the form of images which have a foreshadowing power: the deed they would do starts up before them in complete shape, making a coercive type: the event they hunger for or dread rises into vision with a seedlike growth, feeding itself fast on unnumbered impressions.
+But it is matter of knowledge that there are persons whose yearnings, conceptions-nay, travelled conclusions-continually take the form of images which have a foreshadowing power: the deed they would do starts up before them in complete shape, making a coercive type; the event they hunger for or dread rises into vision with a seedlike growth, feeding itself fast on unnumbered impressions.
 They are not always the less capable of the argumentative process, nor less sane than the commonplace calculators of the market: sometimes it may be that their natures have manifold openings, like the hundred-gated Thebes, where there may naturally be a greater and more miscellaneous inrush than through a narrow beadle-watched portal.
 No doubt there are abject specimens of the visionary, as there is a minim mammal which you might imprison in the finger of your glove.
 That small relative of the elephant has no harm in him; but what great mental or social type is free from specimens whose insignificance is both ugly and noxious?
 One is afraid to think of all that the genus "patriot" embraces; or of the elbowing there might be at the day of judgment for those who ranked as Authors, and brought volumes either in their hands or on trucks.